sham-dowaji-r/session-notebook/shell-and-git/new-file.md

 git init

-3. Create a new file to store session notes. touch shell-and-git/session1.md
+3. Create a new file to store session notes. touch folder-name/file-name or if you are in the folder so just. touch file-name

 4. Check the status of the repository to see untracked files. git status

-5. Stage the new file to be tracked by Git. git add shell-and-git/session1.md
+5. Stage the new file to be tracked by Git. git add folder-name/file-name

-# Or to add all files at once:
+### Or to add all files at once:
 git add .

 6. Commit the changes with a meaningful message. git commit -m "Add session1.md with initial notes"

 7. Create a new remote repository on GitHub.
-# Go to GitHub and create a new repository (don't add a README or license).
+## Go to GitHub and create a new repository (don't add a README or license).

-8. Link the local repository to the remote GitHub repository. git remote add origin git@github.com:your-username/repository-name.git
+8. Link the local repository to the remote GitHub repository (ssh). git remote add origin git@github.com:your-username/repository-name.git

 9. Push the local commits to GitHub.